Traditional Hanukkah Foods

 Brisket is enjoyed during many Jewish holidays besides Hanukkah, such as Rosh Hashanah and Passover.
 As you prepare this meal in a dutch oven or roasting pan, be sure to include a combination of flavor-enhancing seasonings.
-Below are some seasoning and recipe ideas for your Hanukkah brisket:
+Below are some Hanukkah brisket recipe ideas:

 - Create a hearty brisket stew with potatoes and carrots